kunalAgg1998/tool-store/README.md

 Run the application: java -jar toolstore.jar.

-         Checkout Request:
+    Checkout Request

     Endpoint: /checkout

 Method: POST

     Request Body:

     {
      "toolCode": "LADW",
      "rentalDays": 10,
      "discountPercent": 20,
      "checkoutDate": "07/07/24"
      }

      Checkout Response
      Response Body:

        {
         "toolCode": "LADW",
         "toolType": "LADDER",
         "toolBrand": "Werner",
         "rentalDays": 10,
         "checkoutDate": "07/07/24",
         "dueDate": "07/17/24",
         "dailyRentalCharge": "1.99",
         "chargeDays": 8,
         "preDiscountCharge": "15.92",
         "discountPercent": 20,
         "discountAmount": "3.184",
         "finalCharge": "12.736"
       }

-Additional Notes:
+**`Additional Notes`**

-The toolCode represents the unique code assigned to each tool.
+The `toolCode` represents the unique code assigned to each tool.

-The toolType represents the type of tool being rented.
+The `toolType` represents the type of tool being rented.

-The toolBrand represents the brand of the tool.
+The `toolBrand` represents the brand of the tool.

-The rentalDays indicate the number of days the tool will be rented for.
+The `rentalDays` indicate the number of days the tool will be rented for.

-The checkoutDate represents the date when the tool is checked out.
+The `checkoutDate` represents the date when the tool is checked out.

-The dueDate represents the date when the tool should be returned.
+The `dueDate` represents the date when the tool should be returned.

-The dailyRentalCharge represents the daily charge for renting the tool.
+The `dailyRentalCharge` represents the daily charge for renting the tool.

-The chargeDays indicate the number of days for which the tool is charged.
+The `chargeDays` indicate the number of days for which the tool is charged.

-The preDiscountCharge represents the total charge before any discounts are applied.
+The `preDiscountCharge` represents the total charge before any discounts are applied.

-The discountPercent represents the percentage discount applied.
+The `discountPercent` represents the percentage discount applied.

-The discountAmount represents the amount discounted from the total charge.
+The `discountAmount` represents the amount discounted from the total charge.

-The finalCharge represents the final charge after applying discounts.
+The `finalCharge` represents the final charge after applying discounts.